Three Days Grace (album)

-Three Days Grace is the debut studio album by Canadian rock band Three Days Grace, released on July 22, 2003, through Jive Records.
-It was the band's only album as a trio, and also under Bertelsmann Music Group.
+Three Days Grace is the debut album by the Canadian rock band Three Days Grace, released on July 22, 2003, through Jive Records.
+It was the band's only album as a trio.

+Produced by Gavin Brown, the album achieved commercial success, peaking at number 9 on the Canadian Albums Chart and number 69 on the Billboard 200.
+It received a Gold certification in New Zealand, a Platinum in Canada and triple-Platinum status in the United States.

 Background and writing

 Prior to being named Three Days Grace, the band was known as Groundswell.
-Three Days Grace garnered the attention of many record labels after the release of their demo, largely due to the song, "I Hate Everything About You".
+They became acquainted with local producer Gavin Brown and gave him several years' worth of material which they had created.
+Working with the group, Brown said, "It was really about being in the right place at the right time.
+You try to do all the right things day-in and day-out, and be dedicated to the craft, but when it's all said and done the final element is luck."
+The band garnered the attention of many record labels after the release of their demo, largely due to the song, "I Hate Everything About You".
 Eventually, Three Days Grace signed with Jive and began recording their debut album in Massachusetts.
 The single "I Hate Everything About You" was released in promotion for the album.

-According to drummer Neil Sanderson, the albums material comes from the "crazy things" the group had seen growing up.
+According to drummer Neil Sanderson, the album's material comes from the "crazy things" the group had seen growing up.
 Singer Adam Gontier stated, "I don't find it easy to write about happy shit.
 You don't need a release when you're happy."
 The group completed half of the album at Long View Farm in North Brookfield, Massachusetts, while the rest was done at Bearsville Studios in Bearsville, New York.
-The group spent roughly six months to record the album, while the songs on the record were written over the course of ten years.
+The album's theme deals with "growing up in a small town, being bullied around and everybody knowing your business."

-To support the album, the band went on tour in 2004 called the "Three Days Grace World Tour".
-The group also supported Nickelback on "The Long Road Tour" in 2003, Evanescence on a North American tour and Hoobastank on the "Let it Out Tour" in 2004.
+The band began touring with Trapt in July 2003, in support of the album.
+During this tour, the group added a new member, guitarist Barry Stock, who joined the band after they held auditions for another guitarist.
+The group later joined Nickelback on The Long Road Tour throughout October and November 2003.
+The band embarked on a headlining tour called the Three Days Grace World Tour in 2004.
+They also supported Evanescence on a North American tour in July 2004 and Hoobastank on the Let it Out Tour in November 2004.
+In October 2004, the band re-released their debut album with a bonus DVD that contained, music videos of their singles, behind the scenes videos, backstage footage and concert clips shot in Brazil.